 3. Scarf (Doubles as a Blanket)

 I usually get cold on a plane, and unless you’re on a long flight, they may not have blankets for you.
 So far, I’ve taken this pashmina scarf that can double as a blanket.
-I’m still writing up a review about the Encircled Chrysalis Cardi, but this might be my next go-to travel scarf / blanket / cardigan / dress. ;)
+I also love the Encircled Chrysalis Cardi that you can wear 8+ ways including a travel scarf, cardigan, and dress (see full review here).

 This is a no-brainer, and most of us live connected to our phones more than we should.
 I usually load it with my Spotify playlists.
 Since we’re on a budget, we don’t keep our subscription to Spotify, but I’ll activate it for one month only before big trips.
 Don’t forget your USB Cable.
 A lot of newer planes have USB plugs where you can recharge.

 Everyone snacks a little bit differently, but we try to carry something to munch on when we get hungry since pretzels and peanuts don’t always do it for us.
 My favorite on-the-go snacks are Kind Bars and fruit clusters from CVS!
 They sent me some to sample and now I’m hooked on them.
 Have you tried these yet?